Animals With Rabies: 10 Animals That Can Contract Rabies

 To protect yourself and your pets from Rabies, ensure your dog is up-to-date on its vaccinations.

-By being aware of the risks associated with dogs and Rabies, you can help to protect yourself and your furry companions from this deadly virus.
+Knowing the risks associated with dogs and Rabies, you can help protect yourself and your furry companions from this deadly virus.

 Always take precautions when interacting with animals, and don’t hesitate to seek medical attention if you suspect that you or your pet may have been exposed to Rabies.